chaoss/metrics/activity-metrics/organizations.md

 # Contributing Organizations

 ## 1. Description
-What is the number of contributing organizations?
+The number of contributing organizations

 ## 2. Use Cases